 RING BEARER

-In addition, we have the lord/lady of the rings – ring bearer …..through every milestone you’ve been there and now on the biggest day of their lives you want to help them seal the deal.
-Parker and August know their precious rings are in safe hands (no pressure)!
+Now on the biggest day of their lives you are here to help seal the deal.
+They know their precious rings are in safe hands (no pressure)!

 SPECIAL WELCOME

-And (NAMES), there’s also a special acknowledgement to (NAME – best friend), because you were instrumental in getting the couple together.
+And…., there’s also a special acknowledgement to (NAME – best friend), because you were instrumental in getting the couple together.

-Address guests: non-religious wedding officiant
+To guests: non-religious wedding officiant script

 Meaning of Commitment